zillow/react-d3-shape/README.md

 This is a fork of [react-d3/react-d3-shape](https://github.com/react-d3/react-d3-shape), containing additional options and features including:

-- Area and line point alignment optionsp
+- Area and line point alignment options

 **Contributors**, please do not adjust code style so the original project and this fork can more easily share updates from each other.